dyhes/zulip/templates/zerver/help/setting-up-zulip-for-a-class.md

 !!! tip ""

-    If using your Zulip organization for a single class, set default streams for new users to include \#announcements, \#general, and all lecture/unit streams.
+    If using your Aloha organization for a single class, set default streams for new users to include \#announcements, \#general, and all lecture/unit streams.